If you have questions about getting pregnant—look no further than this helpful guide.

 Here are the physical signs of ovulation to pay attention to:

-Cervical mucus is the normal vaginal discharge that changes as you progress through your cycle.
-It will go from nonexistent or dry to sticky, then creamy, and then wet and then finally it will be the consistency of egg whites.
+- Cervical mucus: Cervical mucus is the normal vaginal discharge that changes as you progress through your cycle.
+It will go from nonexistent or dry to sticky, then creamy, and then wet, and then finally it will be the consistency of egg whites.
 That egg-white consistency means it's fertile cervical mucus and indicates that you are about to ovulate.
-It's the most sperm-friendly, because they can easily swim through it up to the uterus.
+It's the most sperm-friendly because they can easily swim through it up to the uterus.

-You may also experience pain/cramping, breast tenderness, spotting and an increased interest in sex.
+You may also experience slight pain/cramping, breast tenderness, spotting and an increased interest in sex around your ovulation window.

 6. Have sex or plan your insemination.